Photo of Rebecka Tiefenbacher

 Why is it important to include children’s perspectives in research?

-Critical child studies highlight children’s right to participate and be heard in research, which is also highlighted in articles 12 and 13 in the UNCRC.
-At the same time, the spoken word is often prioritized, meaning that children who primarily communicate in ways other than by speaking are often made invisible in research in general.
-In my research, I am therefore very interested in finding ways to make space for children’s perspectives in ways other than by speaking to children.
+Child studies highlight children’s right to participate and be heard in research, which is also highlighted in articles 12 and 13 in the UNCRC.
+At the same time, the spoken word is often prioritized, meaning that children who primarily communicate in ways other than by speaking are often made invisible in research.
+A further ambition in my research is therefore to make space for children’s perspectives in ways other than by speaking to children.
+It is important to me that children, regardless of their communicative abilities and preferences, have the opportunity to contribute to research.
 Furthermore, I am also interested in questions concerning how we in research can represent children’s voices in an ethical and representative way.

 Publications